2014 Training Programme:

 Generally speaking, the training programme will challenge you to step out of your field

 of specialisation and expose you to key issues in ocean governance through an interdisciplinary approach.

-with its ten modules ranging from Law of the Sea to Fisheries and Aquaculture, and from
+ten modules ranging from Law of the Sea to Fisheries and Aquaculture, and from Maritime Security to ICOM.

 Who are the lecturers?

 Specialists from a whole range of disciplines and backgrounds including

 academics, policy-makers and practitioners are invited to speak to the class.

 2014 speakers and note that more will be added in the coming weeks.
 Most of them are based in Canada, but many have extensive international experience,